symfony/symfony-docs/cookbook/controller/service.rst

 * It takes more work to create the controllers because they don't have automatic access to the services or to the base controller shortcuts;
-* The constructor of the controllers can rapidly become too complex because you must inject every single dependency needed by them.
+* The constructor of the controllers can rapidly become too complex because you must inject every single dependency needed by them;
 * The code of the controllers is more verbose because you can't use the shortcuts of the base controller and you must replace them with some lines of code.